xingshuangs/iot-communication/tutorial/README-S7-EN.md

 | S400       |      480       | **0** | **3** |
 | S1200      |      240       | **0** | **1** |
 | S1500      |      960       | **0** | **1** |

+> 7、General PLC online connection number is limited, do not repeat new S7PLC()!!!